LucasVance/2100/docs/objections.md

 -   “How would structural engineering firms work without government inspectors?”
 -   “What about climate change and global coordination?”
 -   “What if a co-op turns into a new hierarchy — what checks exist then?”

-Use it as a conversation partner.
-And if it surfaces a question or objection this page really should cover, that’s feedback I’d love to hear.